Selbosh/quantllm/README.md

 In the preprocessing step, you will split the original OpenML datasets into train and test subsets, and generate missing values.
 Please get OpenML datasets and store them in `/data/openml` in advance.
-The splitted complete datasets will be stored in `/data/working/complete`, and the incomplete datasets (datasets with missing values) will be stored in `/data/working/incomplete`.
+The splitted complete datasets will be stored in `/data/working/complete`, and the incomplete datasets (datasets with "real" missing values) will be stored in `/data/working/incomplete`.
+For the complete datasets, the code artificially generates missing values based on missingness patterns (MCAR, MAR, MNAR).

 ```bash
 poetry run python scripts/imputation/preprocess.py